 Cyberpunk 2077 is one of the most hotly-anticipated games of the year, and cars play a massive part.
 We’ve assembled the ultimate guide to the cars of Night City, including their classes and how to use them.

-It’s an open-world game from the creators of the acclaimed Witcher 3: Wild Hunt game.
-Set in fictional ‘night city’ players must navigate their lives in this futuristic cityscape, and create their own destiny within the game.
+Cyberpunk 2077 is an open-world game from the creators of the acclaimed Witcher 3: Wild Hunt.
+Set in the fictional ‘Night City’, players must navigate their lives in this futuristic cityscape, creating their own destiny within the game.

 Cars play a massive part of the Cyberpunk 2077 story.
-They function as both as a method of transportation and a way of earning valuable in-game money and benefits, and the developers have done a fantastic job of ‘weaving’ them into the fabric of the game.
+They function both as a method of transportation, and a way of earning valuable in-game money and benefits.
+The developers have done a fantastic job of ‘weaving’ them into the fabric of the game.

 With so many different vehicles on offer, we’ve had a taste of some of the cars and classes to expect within the game.
 While this will not be an exhaustive list, it provides an early insight into the vehicles available for launch.